DFHack/dfhack/LUA_API.rst

 * ``utils.make_sort_order(data, ordering)``

-  Computes an ordering of objects in data, as a table of integer indices into the data sequence.
+  Computes a sorted permutation of objects in data, as a table of integer indices into the data sequence.
 Uses ``data.n`` as input length if present.